-Stupid Answers To Stupid Questions That Will Get Any Teacher Fired
+Stupid Answers To Stupid Questions That Will Get Every Teacher Fired

 Working in a small-town school district has many challenges.
 Teachers are expected to uphold certain moral and ethical standards on a 24/7 basis.
 Nonetheless, as humans teachers make mistakes and errors, often at the most inopportune times.
 Even a quick trip to the local grocery store to purchase certain beverages that assist in the regeneration process all teachers go through during the weekend can cause endless amounts of gossip if students catch you.
 And in the classroom, a wrong word, a negative statement or a sarcastic retort during an emotionally charged debate can get a teacher into a lot of trouble.
 So be sure to never use any of the following ten silly answers to everyday student questions that might get a teacher fired.

 Money issues are of paramount importance to most teachers.
 Whether the topic is teacher’s pay or state and federal funding, teachers often see financial issues in a completely different light than many taxpayers.
 As a result, the blame game can get plenty of teachers into trouble, as in the following scenario.